Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 I just laugh at it.

-For example, New York Times upset on the one hand, the New York Times is outraged about the supposed mistreatment of the Quran.
+On the one hand, the New York Times is outraged about the supposed mistreatment of the Koran.

-And of course, not by the detainees by supposedly a couple of our guys.
+And of course, not by the detainees, by supposedly a couple of our guys.

 They're just outraged.

-They're so outright.
+They're so outraged.

 The latest story is that somebody urinated on a Koran.

-Of course, that's not what happened.
+And of course, that's not what happened.

-Somebody was urinating outside, got an air duct, a few it ended up on there was not intentionally done.
+It ended up on there was not intentionally done.

-Uh it's just the opposite.
+It's just the opposite.

-The who gives them these Korans?
+Who gives them these Qurans?

-Who gives them Koran?
+Who gives them Quran?

 Who lets them pray five times a day?